dwslab/kgreat/README.md

 ### Add a Task Type
 To define a new task type, add the code to a subfolder below `shared`.
 If your task type uses Python, you can put it below `shared/dm` and reuse the utility functions in `shared/dm/util`.
+The only information a task retrieves is the environment variable `KGREAT_STEP` which it can use to identify its configuration in the `config.yaml` of the KG.
+Results should be written in the `result/run_<run_id>` folder of the KG using the existing format.

 ### Add a Mapper
 To define a new mapper, add the code to a subfolder below `shared/mapping`.
 The mapper should be self-contained and should define its own `Dockerfile` (see existing mappers for examples).
+A mapper should fill gaps in the `source` column of the `entity_mapping.tsv` file in the KG folder (i.e., load the file, fill gaps, update the file).

 To use the mapper, add a respective entry to the mapping section of your `config.yaml`.

 ### Add a Preprocessing Method
 To define a new preprocessing method, add the code to a subfolder below `shared/preprocessing`.
 The preprocessing method should be self-contained and should define its own `Dockerfile` (see existing preprocessors for examples).
+A preprocessing step can use any data contained in the KG folder and persist artifacts in the same folder.
+These artifacts may then be used by subsequent preprocessing steps or by tasks.

 To use the preprocessing method, add a respective entry to the preprocessing section of your `config.yaml`.